timgibbons/cubelogictest/README.md

 ## Assumptions

 - Trade and Order price has been changed to BigDecimal to ensure accuracy and account for larger numbers
+- Trades and Orders will always have prices, timestamps and sides assigned and not null
+- Trades can be negative

 ## Original requested task description